llimllib/wasm_sqlite_with_stats/README.md

     - [source code for fiddle](https://github.com/sqlite/sqlite/tree/master/ext/wasm)
     - [notes on how to build that](https://notes.billmill.org/databases/sqlite/building_sqlite_wasm.html)
 - I think maybe it would be possible to not use sql.js and instead use [the sqlite javascript API referenced here](https://news.ycombinator.com/item?id=31520851)
-    - I'm not sure if that API exists in the wild yet?
+    - this API exists [here](https://github.com/sqlite/sqlite/tree/ad617b4d6d508486a04b17bf6ac315b1b20aa94f/ext/wasm/api), not sure whether/how I could use it